Kwame Alexander (basketball): Professional career

-After going undrafted in the 2013 NBA Draft he signed with Greek side Rethymno Aegean.
+After going undrafted in the 2013 NBA draft he signed with Greek side Rethymno Aegean.
 On January 6, 2014, he left Rethymno and four days later signed with Bosnian team HKK Čapljina Lasta.

 After the 2013–2014 season concluded he moved to Cyprus to play with Enosis Neon Paralimni until January 31, 2015, when he left the Cypriot outfit and signed with Korean team Changwon LG Sakers, playing 3 games with them, moving on February 24 to Aries Trikala of Greece.
 On May 4, he left Aries and signed with NLEX Road Warriors of the Philippine Basketball Association as their A import for the 2015 PBA Governors' Cup.

 On August 8, 2016, Alexander signed with BC Nokia in Finland.
 Alexander was released by BC Nokia on October 17, 2016, after appearing in only three games.

 In 2022, Alexander was named an All-Star while playing for Mexican team Pioneros de Los Mochis in the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 He also won the Slam Dunk Contest.
+He repeated as an All-Star in 2023.